wavefrontHQ/docs/pages/doc/opentelemetry_metrics.md

           If you have already installed the Wavefront proxy, make sure it is version 10.14 or higher.
         </li>
         <li>
-          Make sure to open port 2878 to send spans and metrics to Tanzu Observability.
-For example, on Linux, Mac, and Windows, open the <a href="proxies_configuring.html#proxy-file-paths"><code>wavefront.conf</code></a> file, uncomment  the <code>pushListenerPorts</code>, and set it to 2878.
+          Ensure that port 2878 is open to send spans and metrics to Tanzu Observability.
+For example, on Linux, Mac, and Windows, open the <a href="proxies_configuring.html#proxy-file-paths"><code>wavefront.conf</code></a> file and confirm that <code>pushListenerPorts</code> is set to 2878, and that this configuration is uncommented.
         </li>
       </ul>
     {{site.data.alerts.end}}

 1. Configure your application to send the metrics data to the OpenTelemetry Collector.
 1. Export the metrics data from the OpenTelemetry Collector using the Tanzu Observability (Wavefront) metrics exporter.
 See [Install the OpenTelemetry Collector](https://github.com/wavefrontHQ/opentelemetry-examples#install-the-opentelemetry-collector) to get the up-to-date YAML file.
     {% include note.html content="The Tanzu Observability metrics exporter in the OpenTelemetry collector converts the OpenTelemetry metrics to the Tanzu Observability metrics format.
-See [OpenTelemetry Metrics in Tanzu Observability](#opentelemetry-metrics-in-tanzu-observability) to learn more about the different metrics types you can see in Tanzu Observability." %}
+See [OpenTelemetry Metrics in Tanzu Observability](#metrics-conversion) to learn more about the different metrics types you can see in the dashboards and charts." %}
     For example, make sure you have all the metrics configurations in your YAML file:

     ```